EPIC US ROAD TRIP DAYS 26-29THE APPALACHIANS - GEORGIA, NORTH CAROLINA, VIRGINIA & WEST VIRGINIA

 Descending from Mount Mitchell, it’s another 55 miles of Parkway delights, a distance that’ll require some 90 minutes of driving, before reaching a Blue Ridge Parkway must-see and one of the route’s most photographed features, the famous Linn Cove Viaduct.

-Continuing in a northeasterly direction, we eventually reached the North Carolina/Virginia stet line.
+Not long thereafter, and on a full tank, we reached the North Carolina/Virginia state line.
+It was quiet & rural here too.
 Hello epic US road trip state number 21.

 State Nicknames – Old Dominion; Mother of Presidents; Mother of States.
 State Motto – Sic Semper Tyrannis (Thus Always to Tyrants).
 Admitted To The Union – June 1788 (10th state).
 Population – 8.4 million (12th most populous state).
 Area – 42,700 sq miles (35th largest state).
 Capital – Richmond.
 National Parks – 1 (Shenandoah).
 National Scenic Byways/All-American Roads – 2/3.
 Famous For – History & being the birthplace of America; The Pentagon; tobacco; having a lot of towns & cities that end in ‘burg’; the CIA; bluegrass music.
 State Highlights – Appalachian drives between bluegrass towns.
 Virginia Titbits – Eight US presidents were born in Virginia giving the state the nickname ‘Mother of Presidents’; it’s also nicknamed ‘Old Dominion’ as the first permanent colony in mainland British America was established here in 1607; the Virginia General Assembly is the oldest continuous law-making body in the New World & the state’s government, one of the country’s most effective, is unique in how it treats cities and counties equally, manages local roads, and prohibits its governors from serving consecutive terms; Virginia is the most populous US state to not have a major professional sports league franchise; Virginia spends the highest amount per capita on defence, in large part because the state is home to the Department of Defense headquarters, The Pentagon, the world’s largest office building; the state is armed to the teeth – it boasts the largest concentration of military personnel and assets in the world, including the world’s largest naval base; of the 41 independent cities (cities not in the territory of any county or counties), 38 are in Virginia.